Sabrina Thompson

 Sabrina Nicole Thompson (born April 9, 1985) is an American aerospace engineer.
-As Flight Dynamics Lead Analyst at NASA Goddard Space Flight Center, Thompson has developed orbits and trajectories for various NASA missions and mission concepts.
-She founded a fashion brand, named Girl in Space Club, which garnered press coverage in 2022 on its projects to develop flight suits and space suits for female astronauts.
+As a Flight Dynamics Lead Analyst at the NASA Goddard Space Flight Center in Maryland, Thompson has developed orbits and trajectories for various NASA missions and mission concepts.
+She founded a Baltimore-based fashion brand, Girl in Space Club, which garnered press coverage in 2022 on its projects to develop flight suits and space suits for female astronauts.

 Early life and education

 Sabrina Nicole Thompson was born on April 9, 1985, in Roosevelt, New York.
 Thompson was raised in Roosevelt and attended Roosevelt Public Schools from pre-kindergarten through high school.
 Her mother was a nurse and her father was a charter bus driver; she remembers her parents and grandmother inspired an "I-can-do-anything attitude" in her growing up.
 A player on the girls' varsity basketball team in high school, Thompson admired the athletes Cynthia Cooper, Teresa Edwards, and Teresa Weatherspoon and desired to become an artist or basketball player when she became older.
 She did not know what engineers were until her final year in high school.
 Later, she remarked that although her school district "didn't have the resources like the other schools on Long Island, I learned a lot.
 My teachers would do everything they could to get me harder work just to prepare me and help me."
 By the end of high school, Thompson chose to study engineering at university, after her art teacher recommended she study the subject since she excelled in math and science.

 Thompson graduated from high school as co-valedictorian of her class in 2003 and chose to attend the State University of New York at Stony Brook to study mechanical engineering.
 During her undergraduate studies from 2003 to 2007, she completed summer internships at the American Honda Motor Co., Brookhaven National Laboratory, and a local product design firm.
 From 2007 to 2009, she attended the Georgia Institute of Technology for a master's degree in aerospace engineering and during this time interned at NASA Glenn Research Center in Ohio.